zegervdv/Quadcopter/protocol.md

 | 1    | Header |         | 8 bit          | See Header                             |
 | 2-63 | Data   |         | up to 62 bytes | n/a                                    |

+Upon receiving an interrupt on IRQ0 the handler will deassert the valid bit of the command, copy the length byte to the length field, copy type to type field and data bytes to the data array.
+After completing the transfer, the valid bit will be asserted.

 #### Header

 | Bits | Name     | Remarks                     |